Investing In Our Future

 In light of this recommendation, NJCCN researchers Dr. Edna Cadmus and Dr. Teri Wurmser conducted a study to identify and evaluate the nurse residency programs in New Jersey’s acute care facilities.
 Through this research, they identified a need for greater consistency in the quality, content, and structure of the programs.

 To meet this need, NJCCN created the New Jersey Nurse Residency Collaborative.
 This joint endeavor will implement the nationally acclaimed Vizient/AACN Nurse Residency Program (NRP) as a standardized nurse residency to enhance new nurse retention and patient safety.
-The first cohort to enter the collaborative includes 19 acute care facilities from across New Jersey.
+The first cohort to enter the collaborative included 19 acute care facilities across New Jersey.
 These trailblazers will lay the groundwork for the NRP’s expansion in years to come.